-Fourth Monday in April (April 22, 2019)
+Fourth Monday in April (April 26, 2021)

 This pamphlet provides general information and is not intended as legal advice.
 The dates shown on this page reflect the law as of the date of publication.
-Please check the WASB School District Election Schedule and monitor the WASB website and other
+Please check the WASB School District Election Schedule and monitor the WASB website and other WASB communications for any changes, updates, or corrections to the information presented herein.

-A MESSAGE FROM The WASB President
+A MESSAGE FROM THE WASB PRESIDENT